-Arch MI aligns with the Agencies' published requirements for condominium and co-op eligibility with the following restrictions:
+For condominiums and co-ops that are eligible for sale to the Agencies, Arch MI aligns with the Agencies' published requirements with the following restrictions:

 - Projects which include manufactured housing are ineligible. - Non-realty limited common elements (e.g., boat dock slips, cabanas) may not be financed with the property.
 Assigned parking spaces may be financed as a cost of the property. - See section 3.06.01.02 for additional restrictions for loan amounts higher than \$850,000.